-The average annual income for Work-Able families increased 25 percent between 2011, when Path to Success was approved, and 2017.
+The average annual income for Work-Able families increased 32 percent since Fiscal Year 2013, the last year before Path to Success was implemented.

 SDHC guides Work-Able families to become more financially self-reliant through enrollment at the SDHC Achievement Academy, a learning and resource center and computer lab with programs that emphasize career planning, job skills and personal financial education.
 These programs are provided at no cost to rental assistance participants and public housing residents.

 SDHC is one of only 39 public housing authorities in the nation, out of 3,400, to receive the MTW designation from the U.S. Department of Housing and Urban Development (HUD).

 Under Path to Success, SDHC identifies families as Work-Able or Elderly/Disabled.

 Work-Able families are households with at least one adult who is under 55, not disabled, and not a full-time student ages 18-23.

 In Elderly/Disabled households, all adult family members are 55 or older, disabled, or a full-time student ages 18 to 23.

 Work-Able families may only move to another jurisdiction and retain their Section 8 Housing Choice Voucher rental assistance if they request and receive an exception, such as: